thenumbernine/symmath-lua/README.contents.md

 - finish Integer and Rational sets, maybe better support for Complex set.

-- distinct functions for all languages:
-	- __call = produces a single expression of code, without checking variables
-	- toCode{output={name1=expr1, name2=expr2, expr3, ...}, input={{name1=input1, name2=input2, input3, ...}}} = produces code for the given expressions
-		input1, input2, ... = variables to be provided as inputs.
-In the case that {name#=input#} is provided then the variable is renamed to 'name#' in the generated code. outpu1, output2, ... = expressions that are to be generated.

-	- toFunc = produces the Lua function.  only for Lua.  maybe for C if you are using LuaJIT and have access to a compiler?
-Not yet though.

 ## SymMath Interpreter

 If you want to run this as a command-line with the API in global namespace: